Admin Permissions¶

 has_module_permission(request) |

-Model visibility in admin | N/A |
+Model visibility in the dashboard | n/a |

 has_view_permission(request, obj) |